spencerelford/ConsciousCommuter/README.md

  * The Esri ArcGIS Online story map builder, hosts the web application in a Cascading story map interface

 >**R Shiny Web App Server**
+ TALK ABOUT HOW R SHINY IS USED
+   * JAVASCRIPT IS INJECTED
+   * ALLOWS FOR ENHANCED CALCULATIONS AND CUSTOMIZATION

 >**ArcGIS Online**
+TALK ABOUT HOW THE STORY MAP IS USED

 ------
 Calculations